UNITED KINGDOM (UK)

 Go back in time to 10,000 BC known as the Palaeolithic era ( Stone Age).
 Follow in Roman or Viking footsteps, immerse yourself in Shakespeare’s Macbeth, and discover many Scottish myths and legends!

 Scotland provides a rich array of experiences activities ranging from the most ancient to this modern, vibrant nation within the UK.

 Explore an ancient Neolithic settlement frozen in time on the island of Orkney, roman forts, Scotch whisky distillers, the stately golf courses of St. Andrews and much more.

 SAMPLE ITINERARY INSPIRED BY CLIO

-IN THE FOOTSTEPS OF JULIUS CAESAR IN BRITAIN (4 days)
+IN THE FOOTSTEPS OF JULIUS CAESAR IN ENGLAND (4 days)

 Caesar initiated one of Rome’s greatest campaigns of expansion, with his establishment of colonies, or satellite settlements of the Roman Republic.
 He began with the Roman province of Gallia and continued a powerful path of development and civilisation leading all the way to the English Channel.
 Ceasar made the fateful decision to cross the channel and explore the island that would later be known as Britannia, or modern Great Britain.